 Upgrading the stereo in an old car can enhance your driving experience significantly.
 However, installing a new stereo in an old car may seem intimidating because of the seemingly vast differences between new and older stereo systems.

-In most cases, you can install a new streo in an old car with little to no trouble.
+In most cases, you can install a new stereo in an old car with little to no trouble.
 All you need is some basic tools and our step-by-step guide.
-In this guide we’ll walk through everything needed from gathering the tools all the way to testing to ensure everything’s works properly.
+In this guide, we’ll walk through everything needed from gathering the tools to testing to ensure everything works properly.

 Please however note that the process depends on both the make and model of the car as well as what type of stereo you desire to install.

 Before starting the installation process, you need to gather all the necessary tools and materials.
 Here are some of the essential items you’ll need:

 - Wiring harness adapter

 Take a feed from a power source that is ignition-switched and run a wire of suitable amperage to your intended location.

 Fit an inline fuse close to the power source on this wire; the size is determined by the maximum power requirements of the unit.
 Never use a fuse rated higher than the unit or its wiring.

 Take a wire from a permanent feed, such as a battery terminal, so your radio retains your preset stations.